mapbox/mapbox-studio-classic/sources/mbstreets/README.md

 #### Avoiding cut-off labels

-With traditional map tile rendering, metatiles are a common approach to reducing the occurrence of cut-off labels at tile edges.
+With traditional map tile rendering, metatiles are a common approach to reducing the occurrence of cut-off labels and markers at tile edges.
+Vector tile rendering cannot do this so your styles will need to take extra care to keep things seamless.
+Very large markers, very large text sizes, and very long labels should be avoided.
+Wrap your point labels to 200-250 pixels with `text-wrap-width: 200` and `text-wrap-before: true`.

 #### Limited subset